Lomography Potsdam Kino B&W Cookbook

 16

-Whether you’re an analogue amateur or a seasoned pro embracing a new film can be a challenge.
-That's why we’ve carefully compiled our Potsdam Kino Cookbook – from your first exposure to developing your negatives, we’ve got a recipe for every stage of the photographic process.
+Whether you’re an analogue amateur or a seasoned pro, embracing a new film can be a challenge.
+That's why we’ve carefully compiled our Potsdam Kino Cookbook!
+From snapping your first exposure to developing your negatives, we’ve got a recipe for every stage of the photographic process.

 Photo by Peter Bedrosian

-Like its older Berlin Kino brother, Potsdam Kino Film is inspired by a vintage German film, originally designed for cinematography and filmmaking – thus inheriting many unique and beneficial qualities.
-This medium speed, panchromatic and triacetate based film is made of a heavy silver halide composition which produces rich tones, great dynamic latitude and allows for photographic flexibility.
-A noteworthy aspect of the Potsdam Kino film is its intended compatibility and thus outstanding performance when processed in reversal.
-Slower than its older brother, and with a finer grain structure Potsdam Kino is suited particularly well to scenarios which require image quality above film speed – making it great for studio, landscape and architecture work.
+As part of the Kino Family, the Lomography Potsdam Kino B&W Film ISO 100 is inspired by vintage German film, originally designed for cinematography and filmmaking – thus it inherits many unique and beneficial qualities.
+This medium speed and triacetate-based film is made of a heavy silver halide composition that produces rich tones and great dynamic latitude, allowing for photographic flexibility.
+A noteworthy aspect of the Potsdam Kino film is its intended compatibility and outstanding performance when processed in reversal.
+Since it has a finer grain structure and is slower than its older brother Berlin Kino, Potsdam Kino is suited for scenarios that prioritize image quality over film speed.
+This makes it great for studio, landscape and architecture work.

 Shooting

-Potsdam is a classic panchromatic emulsion, meaning it captures all frequencies of light visible to the naked eye.
-This renders the world, and your images in a classic monochrome look, each color represented by a different shade of grey.
-However, depending on the time of day, subject or lighting conditions one might want to limit which colors are captured in the image.
+The Potsdam Kino is a classic panchromatic emulsion, meaning it captures all frequencies of light visible to the naked eye.
+This renders the world and your images in a classic monochrome look, with each color represented by a different shade of gray.
+Depending on the subject, environment or time of day, one might want to limit the colors captured in the image.
 This can easily be achieved with the use of photographic filters.
-Particularly favorable for landscape and portrait scenes, filters can dramatically change the look of an image, adding contrast, removing haze and shifting the tonal range.
-Take a look at our tests with different filters below, we recommend a red filter for landscapes and green for portraits.
+They can dramatically change the look of an image – adding contrast, removing haze and shifting the tonal range.
+We recommend a red filter for landscapes and green for portraits.
+Take a look at our tests with different filters below!

 Filters (first to last): Green, Red, Orange, and Blue.
 Photos by Yoann Leveque, INTOTHELOSTNIGHTS, Ida Tangeraas and Peter Bedrosian

-Light can be a photographer's best friend or their worst enemy.
-Thankfully, due to its wide chromatic range, Potsdam Kino Film works in a variety of lighting conditions.
-However, in monochromatic lighting scenarios, such as under tungsten or fluorescent light we advise slightly overexposing your shots in order to compensate for the lack of tonal range.
-Or simply whip out your flash to splash the full tonal range across your scene.
+Light is either a photographer's best friend or worst enemy.
+Thankfully, due to its wide chromatic range, the Potsdam Kino B&W film works in a variety of lighting conditions.
+When shooting in monochromatic lighting scenarios such as under tungsten or fluorescent light, we advise slightly overexposing your shots in order to compensate for the lack of tonal range.
+You can also try whipping out your flash to splash the full tonal range across your scene.

 Photos by Daniel Schaefer and INTOTHELOSTNIGHTS